nianliu/design-patterns/README.md

 #### Composite
 Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

+#### Decorator
+Attach additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.

 ## Behavioral Patterns